 WASHINGTON, D.C. — A descendant of a Cherokee freedman who wants to run for the office of principal chief of the tribe lost her bid to challenge a tribal law limiting election eligibility to a Cherokee “citizen by blood” by failing to respond to the tribe’s and federal government’s motions to dismiss, a District of Columbia federal judge ruled May 14 (Rhonda Leona Brown Fleming, et al. v.
 The Cherokee Nation, et al., No. 18-02041, D. D.C., 2019 U.S. Dist.
 LEXIS 81275).

 OLYMPIA, Wash. — The Washington Attorney General’s Office issued a new policy May 10 requiring the office to get consent from Native American tribes “before initiating a program or project that directly and tangibly affects tribes, tribal rights, tribal lands and sacred sites” in what the office calls a first-of-its-kind initiative.

-WASHINGTON, D.C. — The Eighth Circuit U.S. Court of Appeals erred in directing a trial court to abstain from hearing a suit filed by tribes and tribal members challenging South Dakota’s process for removing children from their homes in emergency situations, the tribes and members argue in a March 4 petition to the U.S. Supreme Court (Oglala Sioux Tribe, et al. v.
+WASHINGTON, D.C. — The U.S. Supreme Court on May 8 relisted a Younger abstention doctrine dispute in a jurisdictional case filed by Native American tribes and tribal members challenging South Dakota’s process for removing children from their homes in emergency situations, seeking responses from state officials to the challengers’ petition for certiorari (Oglala Sioux Tribe, et al. v.
 Lisa Fleming, et al., No. 18-1245, U.S. Sup.).